eiffel-community/eiffel-intelligence/wiki/configuration.md

 In this case we use the same instance of RabbitMQ and MongoDB.

-  - **rabbitmq.consumer.name** property should be different for each rule set.
+  - **rabbitmq.queue.name** property should be different for each rule set.
   Otherwise the rabbitMQ will split the events in the queue among all the instances listening to that queue.
   - MongoDb collection names should also be different for each rule set.